GhostGamedev/ghostgamedev.github.io/posts/drafts/2025-11-21-beginner-gamedev.md

 Do I even post this?
 -->

-*Context: Below is a story about me when I was a young chap (combined with wisdom of being a bit older but still relatively just as clueless) wanting to build a 3D video game before game engines existed.
+*Below is a story about me when I was a young chap (combined with wisdom of being a bit older but still relatively just as clueless) wanting to build a 3D video game before game engines existed.
 I also think this story is quite likely the same story as many, many other people.
 The story is told in the 'you' tense - like, another me talking to myself.
 I hope you enjoy.* 🙂

 So, you want to build a video game.